Red Cherry Shrimp Care Guide

 This species is mostly found in ponds and streams surrounded by rocky substrates and plants.
 Understanding the natural habitat of Red Cherry Shrimps will help you in simulating this habitat in your tank.

 Red Cherry Shrimp requires moderate temperatures.
 They can do well in temperature within the range of 65℉-85℉.
 This wide range is because of their hardiness and easy adaptability.
+If possible, aim for the cooler end of this water temperature range.
+65-72℉ is ideal as a warmer water temperature tends to shorten freshwater shrimp lifespans.

-Similarly, they also prefer near-neutral pH to thrive comfortably.
+Red Cherry Shrimp also prefer near-neutral pH to thrive comfortably.
 They can thrive within the pH range of 6.5-8.
 The reason for this wide range is also because of their flexible adaptability.

 On a general scale, the lower the cherry shrimps’ grade, the more they can cope with poor water conditions.
 Higher grade shrimps will demand better water conditions for optimal performance.